goldnowl/goldnowl.github.io/README.md

 > Hiking 🗻

-##### Favorite Qoute
+##### My Favorite Qoute
 ```
-Concern for Good for Others is Necessary to Live a Complete Life* ☘️ - Aristotle
+Concern for Good for Others is Necessary to Live a Complete Life ☘️
 ```